codership/documentation/galeracluster/source/documentation/arbitrator.rst

 In addition to the standard configuration, any parameter available to Galera Cluster also works with Galera Arbitrator, except for those prefixed by ``repl``.
 When you start it from the shell, you can set those using the ``--option`` argument.

-.. note:: For more information on the options available to Galera Arbitrator, see :doc:`galera-parameters`.
+For more information on the options available to Galera Arbitrator, see :doc:`galera-parameters`.

+.. _`arbitrator-service-start`:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Starting Galera Arbitrator as a Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. _`arbitrator-service-start`:

 When starting Galera Aribtrator as a service, whether using ``init`` or ``systemd``, you would use a different format for the configuration file than you would use when starting it from the shell.
 Below is an example of the configuration file: